Project Transition Plan from One Vendor to Another for Software

 • Security and Data Privacy Concerns:

 With sensitive data on the line, the slightest misstep in securing systems or sharing data can lead to vulnerabilities, making security a high-priority challenge in any handover.
 You can never be overcautious when it comes to cybersecurity.
+Especially now, in 2026, with AI-generated code increasingly present in vendor workflows, security audits during handover should explicitly include a review of AI-assisted code for unverified libraries and hallucinated dependencies.

 How ASD Team Mitigates Risks in Handover

-• Unified Coding Standards:Ā
+• Unified Coding Standards:

 We ensure coding styles are streamlined early on, creating harmony between development teams and avoiding unnecessary rewrites.